zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/what-are-the-modules.rst

 Deprecated executables, to be retired soon
 ================================================================================

-- **AlethZero** A Qt-based all-encompassing GUI for interacting with Ethereum (receives minimal support).
+- **AlethZero** A Qt-based all-encompassing GUI for interacting with Expanse (receives minimal support).
 - **EthKey** Key management CLI.

 What are the various modules?
 ================================================================================

-- **AlethZero** - A Qt-based GUI for interacting with Ethereum.
+- **AlethZero** - A Qt-based GUI for interacting with Expanse.
 Receives minimal support.
-- **libethereum** - Modules related to the Ethereum part of web3, i.e. consensus engine, blockchain download, virtual machine.
+- **libethereum** - Modules related to the Expanse part of web3, i.e. consensus engine, blockchain download, virtual machine.
     - **ethkey**: stand-alone key management
     - **ethminer**: stand-alone ethash miner
     - ethvm: stand-alone EVM execution utility